hexcatprime/hexcatprime.github.io/index.md

 5. GIS and GIS mapping tools (little showcase in the map window)
 6. AIS and NMEA message broadcasts

 I'm also looking into combining GIS mapping with NOAA satellite imagery, per the suggestion of a friend.
 I am currently making an antenna and want to start collecting weather imagery with my [RTL-SDR][spy].
 Right now, I'm using [QGIS][gis] to create my maps and it requires a lot of my attention to get working properly.
-I made the map of Lodestar by chopping up a shapefile of Alaska, which was fun but I'd like to eventually make another one from data in the video game.
+I made the map of Polestar by chopping up a shapefile of Alaska, which was fun but I'd like to eventually make another one from data in the video game.
 Creating a map from the ground-up will also teach me about map projections, which was a big pain point when exporting the map to the website.
 If I had spent more time on the map draft I would probably use Leaflet instead of Openlayers.

 ## Updates
 ---